 Like any other product, cameras have a certain lifespan.
-The shutter actuations can be a useful way to gauge the longevity of your gear.
+The camera’s shutter count (shutter actuation count) can be a useful way to gauge the longevity of your gear.

 This is because every time you shoot a photograph, there are a few pieces on your camera that go into motion.
 For example, the shutter.